Pacific Rim free trade talks go down to the wire

-LAHAINA, Hawaii (Reuters) - Talks on a Pacific Rim free-trade pact faced a fast-approaching deadline on Friday as trading partners aimed to wrap up a deal within hours, with New Zealand digging in over trade in dairy products and ministers tussling over monopoly periods for next-generation drugs.
+LAHAINA, Hawaii, July 31 (Reuters) - Talks on a Pacific Rim free-trade pact faced a fast-approaching deadline on Friday as trading partners aimed to wrap up a deal within hours, with issues including trade in dairy products and monopoly periods for next-generation drugs still unresolved.

-Trade ministers from the 12 nations negotiating the Trans-Pacific Partnership, which would stretch from Japan to Chile and cover 40 percent of the world economy, delayed until 4 p.m. local time (10 p.m.
-ET) a news conference originally scheduled for 1:30 p.m. on the Hawaiian island of Maui.
+Trade ministers from the 12 nations negotiating the Trans-Pacific Partnership, which would stretch from Japan to Chile and cover 40 percent of the world economy, had a news conference scheduled for 1:30 p.m. local time (7:30 p.m.
+ET) on the Hawaiian island of Maui.

-“We are still aiming to conclude the negotiations by the time of the news conference,” Japanese Economy Minister Akira Amari said before heading into the morning plenary session.
+“We are still aiming to conclude the negotiations by the time of the news conference,” Japanese Economy Minister Akira Amari said before heading into a plenary session.

 “Some countries are insisting on enormous demands and that’s the cause of the impasse.”

-A Japanese industry source briefed on the talks said New Zealand’s demands over dairy and the monopoly periods for biologics, drugs made from living cells, were the two remaining stumbling blocks.

-New Zealand has said it will not back a deal that does not significantly open dairy markets, with an eye to the United States, Japan and Canada.
+Dairy exports are a top sticking point, with New Zealand - which has said it will not back a deal that is not good for dairy - and Australia seeking more access to Japanese, Canadian and U.S. markets.

-John Wilson, chairman of the world’s largest dairy exporter, New Zealand dairy cooperative Fonterra (FCG.NZ), arrived to attend the talks late on Thursday to press home the case.
+John Wilson, chairman of the world’s largest dairy exporter, New Zealand dairy cooperative Fonterra, arrived to attend the talks late on Thursday to press home the case.

 “It’s still dire.
 This thing is now on a knife edge.
 There is still not enough in this for New Zealand at all,” said Mike Petersen, who represents New Zealand’s farm sector.